CD10 Core: Skills

 Hidden skill checks and experience

-In addition to reducing the cost of increasing the skills that the teacher can teach you, they also provide you with one additional experience point per month, provided you spend the entire month studying under them.
+In addition to reducing the cost of increasing the skills that the teacher can teach you, they also provide you with one additional experience point per month to spend on the skill they're tutoring you for, provided you spend the entire month studying under them.
 If you cannot actively study, only the cost reduction is available.

 School and studying